Meeting and surpassing all audience expectations every day.

 That was my point.

-You go to the gas station too, you shop for groceries.
+You go to the gas station, too.

 It's sophistry.

-There's th it I that's why we can't find the internals of this poll.
+That's why we can't find the internals of this poll.

-We don't know if it's likely registered Or whatever kind of adults, voters, what have you.
+We don't know if it's likely, registered, or whatever kind of adults, voters, what have you.

-It it absolutely is.
+It absolutely is.

-And every woman, every friend of mine that that I speak to, we talk about these issues all the time.
+And every woman, every friend of mine that I speak to, we talk about these issues all the time.

 And it was flabbergasting to me to see that because that is not what is going on in the pulse of America.